MicrosoftDocs/cloud-adoption-framework/docs/adopt/index.md

 - ***Key benefits:*** Improve predictive analytics, performance, and adaptability.

-Application innovation can improve a company's position in the market and unlock new technical capabilities.
+Application innovation can improve a company's market position and unlock new technical capabilities.
 AI-powered applications can automate existing business processes and provide new ways to engage with customers.
-Several strategies are available, each one supporting a distinct value and outcome:
+Several strategies are available.
+Each strategy supports a distinct value and outcome:

-- ***Rearchitecting***: Extend and optimize the architecture for cloud capabilities and scale
+- ***Rearchitecting***: Extend and optimize the architecture for cloud capabilities and scale.
-- ***Rebuilding***: Rebuild the code base from scratch by using cloud-native technologies
+- ***Rebuilding***: Rebuild the code base by using cloud-native technologies.
-- ***Replacing***: Replace the application with SaaS or low-code solutions
+- ***Replacing***: Replace the application with SaaS or low-code solutions.

 For more information, see [Innovate](../innovate/index.md).